Postfire Conifer Reforestation Planning Tool

 -

-The orginal version of the POstfire Spatial Conifer Regeneration Prediction Tool (POSCRPT) was developed by Kristen Shive and Haiganoush Preisler and was conceived of by Hugh Safford.
+The original version of the POstfire Spatial Conifer Regeneration Prediction Tool (POSCRPT) was developed by Kristen Shive and Haiganoush Preisler and was conceived of by Hugh Safford.
 This version lacked a graphical user interface and was composed of R and Python scripts and GIS files.
 It did not include taxon-specific predictions or postfire scenarios.